couchbaselabs/cboperator-hol/README.md

 # Prerequisites

-There are three high-level prerequisites before we begin the deployment of Couchbase Autonomous Operator on EKS:
+There are two important prerequisites before we begin the deployment of Couchbase Autonomous Operator on EKS:

-* You have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed on our local machine.
+1. You have installed _kubectl_ & _AWS CLI_ on your local machine as described in the [guide](./guides/prerequisite-tools.md).

-* Latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) is configured so that we can securely establish a channel between our local machine and the Kubernetes control plane running on AWS.
+2. You have AWS account and have setup Amazon EKS cluster as per the [EKS Instruction Guide](./guides/eks-setup.md).

-* Amazon [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) is deployed with at least three worker nodes in three separate availability zones so we can later deploy and manage our Couchbase cluster.
-We will be using us-east-1 as the region and us-east-1a/1b/1c as three availability-zones but you can deploy to any region/zones by making minor changes to YAML files in the examples below.
+In the labs below we will be using us-east-1 as the region and us-east-1a/1b/1c as three availability-zones but you can deploy to any region/zones by making minor changes to YAML files in the examples below.

+# Deploy Couchbase Autonomous Operator

-Run ‘kubectl get nodes’ command from the local machine to confirm EKS cluster is up and running.
+Before we begin with the setup of Couchbase Operator, run ‘kubectl get nodes’ command from the local machine to confirm EKS cluster is up and running.

 ```